skupperproject/refdog/terminology.md

 site.
 This permission is granted using tokens.
 A token contains a URL for the target site and a secret key.

+In this example, site "west" wishes to allow "east" to create a link.
-The target site ("west" in this example") creates a token.
-The source site ("east") uses the token to create a link.
+Site "west" creates a token.
+The owner of "west" gives the token to the owner of "east".
+The owner of "east" then uses the token to create the link.

 ~~~
   +-------------+             +-------------+